 Because of Jesus, we can be saved.
 The word “saved” is in fact a metaphor which we miss since we use the term so frequently.
 We were not just in danger, we were lost and in need to rescue.
 In the Psalms David occasionally describes his personal salvation with being pulled out of a flood or a muddy pit, rescued from certain death and set in a level, firm place.

 This salvation is a rebirth and renewal through the Holy Spirit (verse 5b-6).
 Paul uses a metaphor in this verse to describe the role of the Holy Spirit in our new birth.
 “Washing” (λουτρόν) and the cognate verb (λούω) frequently refers to ceremonial washing which cleanses one from impurity.
 The words are used in the context of preparing for worship or entering into the sanctuary.
-For example, the verb is used more than a dozen times in Lev 15 in the context of physical impurity.
-In Lev 8:6 Aaron and his sons are ceremonially washed as they are installed as priests.
-In Lev 16 the verb is used to describe the washing of the high priest prior to entering the Holy of Holies.
+For example, the verb is used more than a dozen times in Leviticus 15 in the context of physical impurity.
+In Leviticus 8:6 Aaron and his sons are ceremonially washed when they are ordained as priests.
+In Leviticus 16 the verb is used to describe the washing of the high priest prior to entering the Holy of Holies.

 Paul is therefore developing a metaphor which any person living in the first century would have understood.
 If we are to be servants of God, we must be cleansed and made holy so that we are able to serve him (as priests in nay religion might have been cleansed).
 It is the action of the Holy Spirit at the moment of salvation which “washes us” and makes us right with God.
 He may have in mind a text like Isa 1:16, where the Lord demands the people wash themselves of their sins, or Isa 4:4 where the filthiness of the nation of Israel will be washed away by a “spirit of judgment” and a “spirit of burning.”